Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Use a custom encryption algorithm to encrypt the data and store the data on an Amazon SageMaker instance in a VPC.
 Use the SageMaker DeepAR algorithm to randomize the credit card numbers..
 - [ ] Use an IAM policy to encrypt the data on the Amazon S3 bucket and Amazon Kinesis to automatically discard credit card numbers and insert fake credit card numbers.
 - [ ] Use an Amazon SageMaker launch configuration to encrypt the data once it is copied to the SageMaker instance in a VPC.
-Use the SageMaker principal component analysis (PCA) algorithm to reduce the length of the credit card numbers.
+Use the SageMaker Principal Component Analysis (PCA) algorithm to reduce the length of the credit card numbers.
 - [x] Use AWS KMS to encrypt the data on Amazon S3 and Amazon SageMaker, and redact the credit card numbers from the customer data with AWS Glue.

 ### A Machine Learning Specialist is using an Amazon SageMaker notebook instance in a private subnet of a corporate VPC.
 The ML Specialist has important data stored on the Amazon SageMaker notebook instance's Amazon EBS volume, and needs to take a snapshot of that EBS volume.
 However, the ML Specialist cannot find the Amazon SageMaker notebook instance's EBS volume or Amazon EC2 instance within the VPC.
 Why is the ML Specialist not seeing the instance visible in the VPC?